nifunk/learning_event_triggered_control/README.md

   * it also contains a folder called modified_ant_env.
 Inside this folder are the instructions how to add the modified Ant environment (called Antnff-v8) to the OpenAI gym implementations

 While for the most part, the repo is self-contained, a prerequisite for using the retraining is the successfull installation of Marabou.
 Further, a MuJoCo licence is required for the experiments in higher dimensions.

+## Credits

+This repository is based on previous work:

+It contains parts of the [OpenAI baselines repository](https://github.com/openai/baselines) inside the folder **baselines**.
+Inside this folder you can also find the corresponding license.

+The implementation of our proposed hierarchical reinforcement learning algorithm is based on prior work by Martin Klissarov et. al and their [PPOC repository](https://github.com/mklissa/PPOC).

+For the stability verification algorithm we use parts from the [NNet repository](https://github.com/sisl/NNet).
+The license, as well as the files that we use from this repo are placed in the folder **retrain_proc/utils**.

+If you use this code, please kindly cite the publication **TODO: INSERT PUBLICATION!!!**

 ## Copyright